Trench nephritis: First World War

 Trench nephritis, a term coined by Nathan Raw, was first reported in soldiers of the British Expeditionary Force in Flanders in the British Medical Journal (BMJ) in 1915.
 The article included a list of possible causes, including influenza, metal poisoning, toxins as a result of constipation, or a type of beriberi.
 There was a wide spectrum of opinion on the origin of the condition.
 Some believed it was a result of scarlet fever.
 Thomas Oliver wrote authoritatively in the BMJ that exposure was a cause.
 The Germans had reported that the disease occurred in a particular division of their army among those soldiers who slept on pavement rather than those who slept on wooden boards.
 Thereafter, the Medical Research Council began to investigate the new disease at St Bartholomew's Hospital, and the findings were discussed during the Royal Society of Medicine meeting in February 1916, with Osler as one of the four key speakers.
 At the time, consensus held with some uncertainty that the then understood acute nephritis was due to toxins, not infection.
 That this was not the case with the newly found nephritis was debated in several medical journals.
 Further clarity on an infectious cause was clouded by the finding that some cases did occur in men who had not been in the trenches, urine and blood cultures did not show any infection, and the disease did not appear to spread to areas near the trenches.

 Affected soldiers presented with sudden onset of albuminuria, high blood pressure, swelling of legs or face, headache, sore throat and difficulty breathing and bronchitis.
 Casts were seen in the urine.
 It was distinguished from acute nephritis by its prolonged course and subsequent frequent relapses.
 Pathology revealed narrowing of small blood vessels in the kidneys, capillary thrombi, and a proliferation of cells affecting the capillary lumen, suggesting an underlying inflammation of blood vessels.

 The cause was not established during the war and therefore preventative measures were not implemented.
 Trench nephritis was ineffectively treated in the same way that acute nephritis had been treated before the war.
 Research into the condition was stopped in 1918.

 Epidemiology

-Along with other trench diseases such as trench foot and trench fever, trench nephritis contributed to 25% of the British Expeditionary Force's triage bed occupancy and was the major kidney problem of the First World War.
+Along with other trench diseases including trench foot and trench fever, trench nephritis contributed to 25% of the British Expeditionary Force's triage bed occupancy and was the major kidney problem of the First World War.
 The condition led to 35,000 British and 2,000 American casualties, with deaths numbering in the hundreds.
-The mortality rate of the condition was low, but men took a long time to recover.
+The mortality rate of the condition was low, and men took a long time to recover.